The record-breaking temperatures seen in the summer of 2022 have shown the impact of global warming. Whether in Europe or China, no one can escape it.

 The publication of the Handbook on Electricity Markets in November 2021 could not have come at a better moment.
 Edited by Jean-Michel Glachant, Director of the Florence School of Regulation, Paul L. Joskow, Massachusetts Institute of Technology, and Michael G. Pollitt, University of Cambridge, it includes contributions from the most brilliant thinkers and experts in the field of electricity markets.

-In commissioning the Digest, ECECP hopes to ensure that the wealth of information in the handbook can reach the widest possible readership, and so share findings that could help to ease the global transition to a carbon-free economy.
+In commissioning the Digest and the Chinese language edition, ECECP hopes to ensure that the wealth of information in the handbook can reach the widest possible readership, and so share findings that could help to ease the global transition to a carbon-free economy.